A big concern for husky owners is why their husky runs away and of course, how to prevent it from happening in the first place!

 ● If your husky did not break his position or lunge towards the door you need to reward him instantly.
 He passed.
 If he broke his stay position even a tiny bit, try again but try not to open the door as much, even 1 or 2 inches is enough in the beginning.

-It’s important that you keep trying until he can resist moving off his spot or lunging forward.
+It’s crucial to keep trying until he can resist moving off his spot or lunging forward.
 Try keeping his attention on you with your commands.

 ● The basis of the training has now been set up.
 Keep practicing step 3 and as your husky gets better, gradually open your front door wider and wider.
 Try your best to connect with your husky in these moments, have him focus on you to resist the urge to exit the front door.